MatthewTHutchinson/mae263f/homework_1/README.md

-# Spring Network Simulation – Homework 1
+# Homework 1 - Spring Network Simulation

 This repository contains a simulation of a spring-mass network using both **Implicit Euler** and **Explicit Euler** integration methods.
 The goal is to investigate stability, damping, and time integration behavior of dynamic spring systems under gravity.